 If you know for sure that you have a good technique when styling your hair but aren’t receiving good results, then swapping out your products may be the solution.

-Remember how we talked about trial and error earlier?
 You can’t give up if you want to achieve a defined twist-out, even if you fail multiple times.
 Everything won’t work out the first time, however, it’s worth it to keep practicing until you get better!

 No one goes into their natural hair journey knowing how to do everything right.
 Keep practicing and remain patient!